-For 2012, 17,476 stream miles, or 14.7 percent of the total 119,244 stream miles in Illinois have been assessed for at least one designated use.
-Overall, the percent of stream miles assessed has remained relatively consistent over the last 8 cycles - about 13 to 15 percent.
+For 2014, 17,716 stream miles, or 14.9 percent of the total 119,244 stream miles in Illinois have been assessed for at least one designated use.
+Overall, the percent of stream miles assessed has remained relatively consistent over the last eight cycles - about 13 to 15 percent.

 The degree of support of a designated use in a particular stream segment is determined by an analysis of various types of information, including biological, physicochemical, physical habitat, and toxicity data.
 When sufficient data are available, each applicable designated use in each segment is assessed as Fully Supporting (good), Not Supporting (fair), or Not Supporting (poor).
 Waters in which at least one applicable use is not fully supported are called "impaired."
-For Illinois streams, the major potential causes of impairment, based on number of miles affected, are fecal coliform bacteria impairing primary contact use (e.g., swimming, water skiing), mercury and polychlorinated biphenyls (PCBs) in fish tissue impairing fish consumption use, and low dissolved oxygen, phosphorus, manganese, excessive siltation, physical-habitat alterations, and total suspended solids which impair aquatic life use (Table C-36).
+For Illinois streams, the major potential causes of impairment, based on number of miles affected, are fecal coliform bacteria impairing primary contact use (e.g., swimming, water skiing), mercury and polychlorinated biphenyls (PCBs) in fish tissue impairing fish consumption use, and low dissolved oxygen, phosphorus, manganese, excessive siltation, physical-habitat alterations, and total suspended solids which impair aquatic life use (Tables C-36 and C-47).
 The major potential sources of impairment are atmospheric deposition of toxics, agriculture, hydromodification such as channelization, municipal point sources, urban runoff/storm sewers, surface mining, and impacts from hydrostructure flow regulation/modification (Table C-37).

-The percent of stream miles rated Fully Supporting (good) for aquatic life use decreased slightly to 62.2 percent in 2012, compared to 63.2 percent in the 2010 reporting cycle.
-The percent of stream miles assessed as good, fair and poor for each use for 2010 and 2012 are shown below.
-Slight differences in assessment numbers may be attributable to random change or differences in how and where aquatic life use assessments were performed between the 2010 and 2012 cycles.
+The percent of stream miles assessed as good, fair and poor for each use for 2012 and 2014 are shown below.
+The percent of stream miles rated Fully Supporting (good) for aquatic life use decreased slightly from to 62.2 percent in 2012 to 60.8 percent in the 2014 reporting cycle.
+Slight differences in assessment numbers may be attributable to random change or differences in how and where aquatic life use assessments were performed between the 2012 and 2014 cycles.
 For example, given that many aquatic life use assessments in streams are updated on a five-year cycle, it is possible that statewide comparisons at any shorter time period (e.g., between each consecutive reporting cycle) actually reflect the regional subset of waters most recently updated rather than a statewide pattern.
 Also, it is possible that improvements in assessment information, methods or stream mile calculations contribute to year-to-year differences.

-Starting in the 2012 cycle, aesthetic quality use was assessed in Illinois streams.
-Three and a half percent of Illinois stream miles were assessed for this use in 2012, and 94.7 percent of those assessed were considered Fully Supporting (good).
+Although only 5.6 percent of Illinois stream miles were assessed for aesthetic quality use in 2014, 95.4 percent of assessed miles were considered Fully Supporting (good).